ingesolvoll/kee-frame/README.md

 [![cljdoc badge](https://cljdoc.xyz/badge/kee-frame/kee-frame)](https://cljdoc.xyz/d/kee-frame/kee-frame/CURRENT)

-## Project status (April 2020)
+## Project status (October 2020)

 The API and functionality of kee-frame is stable and proven to work.
-FSM feature has been introduced and will hopefully mature and develop further in 2020.
+Current efforts aimed at releasing 1.0.0 based on re-frame 1.0.

 Pull requests are welcome!